§ 143-215.1. Control of sources of water pollution; permits required.

 (h) Each applicant for a new permit or the modification of an existing permit issued under subsection (c) of this section shall include with the application: (i) the extent to which the new or modified facility is constructed in whole or in part with funds provided or administered by the State or a unit of local government, (ii) the impact of the facility on water quality, and (iii) whether there are cost-effective alternative technologies that will achieve greater protection of water quality.
 The Commission shall prepare a quarterly summary and analysis of the information provided by applicants pursuant to this subsection.
 The Commission shall submit the summary and analysis required by this subsection to the Environmental Review Commission (ERC) as a part of each quarterly report that the Commission is required to make to the ERC under G.S.
 143B-282(b).

 (i) Any person subject to the requirements of this section who is required to obtain an individual permit from the Commission for a disposal system under the authority of G.S.
 143-215.1 or Chapter 130A of the General Statutes shall have a compliance boundary as may be established by rule or permit for various categories of disposal systems and beyond which groundwater quality standards may not be exceeded.
-The location of the compliance boundary shall be established at the property boundary, except as otherwise established by the Commission.
-Multiple contiguous properties under common ownership and permitted for use as a disposal system shall be treated as a single property with regard to determination of a compliance boundary under this subsection.
-Nothing in this subsection shall be interpreted to require a revision to an existing compliance boundary previously approved by rule or permit.
+Multiple contiguous properties under common ownership and permitted for use as a disposal system shall be treated as a single property with regard to determination of a compliance boundary and setbacks to property lines.

-#### v5

-# § 143-215.1.
-Control of sources of water pollution; permits required.